benathi/BensVimConfig/README.md

 MyVimrc
 =======

-My configuration for vim :D Go Vim!
+My configuration for vim.
+This includes

+1. autotab
+2. tab lock like emacs
+3. latex configs